 If you want service on a certain day, check whether companies are available then, especially if you want someone to come on Fridays or Saturdays.

-As you can see on figure below, prices quoted for the same job vary dramatically.
-Since differences of $50 per visit ($2,600 per year) for weekly housecleaning services are common, getting three or more estimates is well worth the trouble.
+The figure below shows that prices quoted for the same job vary dramatically.
+Since differences of $50 per visit ($2,600 per year) for weekly housecleaning services are common, get three or more estimates.

 To avoid disputes over what work is to be done and how much it costs, ask prospective companies to inspect your home and provide written price quotes.
-When arranging for an in-home price quote, stress that you want only a price; otherwise, you may answer the door to a crew ready to work.
+Stress that you want only a price; otherwise, you may answer the door to a crew ready to work.

 Tell the company’s estimator everything you want them to do.
 Some tasks may seem obvious, but too much detail is better than not enough.
 Make sure the estimator signs and dates a written description of all work requested and price.
 A piece of paper with a dollar amount scribbled alongside a vague work description leaves too much room for misunderstanding.

 Ask if you must provide cleaning equipment and supplies.
-While some companies stipulate that homeowners provide it, others bring their own stuff, and some charge extra for it.
+While some companies stipulate that homeowners do it, others bring their own stuff, and some charge extra for it.

 Ask any housecleaning company you hire to provide proof that it carries both general liability and workers’ compensation insurance.
 Although some companies advertise that they are bonded, this does not protect their customers.
 The type of bond available to housecleaning companies for their employees is a fidelity bond that protects the company from theft by its employees.
 Customers who are victimized still have to collect from the company or the employee.